Courses for Music Majors

 Overview

 Mt SAC offers a two-year sequence of core courses for music majors, which mirrors the curriculum you would find in a university program.
-These credits count toward degrees and certificates here at Mt SAC, and will prepare you for successful transfer to a univeristy.
+These credits count toward degrees and certificates here at Mt SAC, and will prepare you for successful transfer to a university.

 Since we offer the music core in sequence, fall-spring, it is important that you being these classes in your first semester at Mt SAC.